Dividend Yield Calculator

 High growth sectors like technology or pharmaceuticals should ideally not be paying dividends.
 Companies having a high dividend yield in these sectors are hazardous and must not be touched with a long pole.
 Structure an equity portfolio with a certain ratio of growth companies to dividend paying companies and increase the weightage of dividend paying companies as you grow older.

-Dividend yield is a good indicator of size, quality and strength of the company when evaluated in the context of its sector.
-It is a good shortlisting as well as filter mechanism depending on the investment need and horizon.
-For those looking to generate regular income and at the same time keep their investment portfolio above the waters of inflation, dividend yielding companies are a good bet.
+The dividend yield is a good indicator of the size, quality, and strength of the company when evaluated in the context of its sector.
+It is a good shortlisting as well as a filter mechanism depending on the investment need and horizon.
+For those looking to generate regular income and at the same time keep their investment portfolio above the waters of inflation, dividend-yielding companies are a good bet.
 There are drawbacks to it but they all range around erroneous data and calculations as well as mathematical anomalies.
-Nonetheless it pays to deep dive into the reasons for the high dividend yields or lack thereof.
+Nonetheless, it pays to deep dive into the reasons for the high dividend yields or lack thereof.

 Always remember that no single ratio is the holy grail of investment selection.
-One must build a consensus of various financial ratios like P/E, P/B, and ROE etc. alongside dividend yield in order to arrive at an investment decision.
-Alternatively, join our premium membership and we will do all of this work for you, providing you various fair values right on your very own premium dashboard.
+One must build a consensus of various financial ratios like P/E, P/B, ROE, etc. alongside dividend yield in order to arrive at an investment decision.
+Alternatively, join our premium membership and we will do all of this work for you, providing you with various fair values right on your very own premium dashboard.

 Dividend yield companies are shortlisted on the basis of the risk profile and age of the investor.
-A young investor holds very little dividend paying companies instead focusing on the high growth companies which divert all their profits to further growth.
-An investor in his 50’s approaching retirmement will hold majority of his equity portfolio in dividend paying companies since this will stabilize the portfolio and at the same tmie ensure growth.
+A young investor holds very few dividend-paying companies instead of focusing on the high-growth companies that divert all their profits to further growth.
+An investor in his 50s approaching retirement will hold the majority of his equity portfolio in dividend-paying companies since this will stabilize the portfolio and at the same time ensure growth.

 Get Your Unlimited Access NOW!